imcbrearty/GENIE/README.md

 For now, the basic workflow is to (i). install dependencies in "install_dependencies.txt", (ii). run the "make_initial_files.py" script to initialize station, region, and velocity model files, (iii). run "assemble_network_data.py" for an input set of stations and spatial region, which sets up the directory and initilizes required variables, (iv). run "calculate_travel_times.py" to compute the travel time grid of P and S phases over the region of interest, for a chosen velocity model, (v). run "train_GENIE_model.py" to train the GNN for the given application, and (vi). run "process_continuous_days.py" to compute predictions and build an earthquake catalog for a given set of input picks, and the current trained GNN and velocity model.

 The config files can be used to adjust most parameters.
-Also, station, region, and 1D velocity model files can be created following the same format as "make_initial_files.py" without actually having to run "make_initial_files.py".
+Also, station, region, and 1D velocity model files can be created following the same format as shown in make_initial_files.py without actually having to run make_initial_files.py.

 Pre-trained GNN's, and pre-computed travel time fields will be supplied in the future, to faciliate easier use and allow users to only have to run steps (i-iii), and (vi). above.
 Additionally, the "process_continuous_days.py" script will be updated soon to improve the way the GNN is applied over continuous days and the resulting catalog that is built.